 After deciding it is time to move into a care home, the next step is deciding which home would be most suitable based on the care and services on offer to you or your family members.
 There are so many factors to consider, and sometimes it is difficult to understand the most important things that should be considered which can make the process overwhelming.

 When looking at your care home options, it is imperative to consider various aspects before making the final decision as this will ensure it is the right care home for you.
-The points outlined should give you a better understanding of the process of choosing where to live and should give you some confidence to begin making the necessary steps.
-When choosing a long-term care facility, we believe you should take the following factors into consideration:
+The points outlined below should give you a better understanding of the process of choosing where to live and should give you some confidence to begin making the necessary steps.

 Depending on whether you’re considering a residential care home, nursing home, or dementia care home, each facility will have a team of professionals made up of unit leaders, specialists, care assistants, senior care assistants and nurses.

 Another extremely important factor to consider is the facilities care homes have.

 All residents within the care home need facilities to use during their time there, and there may be some you are specifically looking out for when choosing a new home.

 Whilst there might be numerous care homes that can facilitate for you and your loved ones based on other factors, the in-house facilities they offer will be what sets them apart from one another.

 Some examples of facilities that a care home might offer are a hairdressing salon, outdoor garden areas, an arts & crafts programme, varied dining options, in-house cinema and library, and many more.

 A varied and inclusive activities programme is one of the most important facilities, as this is what will enable each resident to make the most of each day, whether that is by being enabled to continue with a hobby, pursue a new interest, or just spend time with other like-minded people.